QML Language Server

 QML Language Server includes a documentation hints feature that provides programmers with quick access to Qt’s documentation by hovering over a keyword.
 In order to use this feature, your Qt kit should contain the Qt documentation and your project should be built with QT_QML_GENERATE_QMLLS_INI variable.

-Setting up the QML Language Server in Your Editor
+Setting up QML Language Server in Your Editor

 Setting up the Build Directory

-QML Language Server needs to know the location of your build folder.
-You can pass it the following ways:
+QML Language Server needs to know the location of the project build folder.
+You can pass the build folder in the following ways.

 To disable this feature, use the following ways: